The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 experiential learning.

-brainstorm ideas, create content, and explore possibilities, fostering
+for students to brainstorm ideas, create content, and explore

-clear delineation of roles: AI for data, personalization, and automation;
+further refined, with clear delineation of roles: AI for data,

 - Stronger Ethical &

-increased development and enforcement of policies governing data privacy,
+Expect increased development and enforcement of policies governing data

-algorithmic transparency, bias mitigation, and equitable access in
+privacy, algorithmic transparency, bias mitigation, and equitable access

 No comments